 Via the Orlando Magic:

-The National Basketball Association today released its 2010-11 schedule and announced the Orlando Magic will open its 22nd season on Thursday, October 28 at the new Amway Center on Thursday, October 28 against Washington.
-Tip-off is 8 p.m. and the game will be nationally televised by TNT.
+The National Basketball Association today released its 2011-12 schedule and announced the Orlando Magic will open its 23rd season on Wednesday, November 2 at Amway Center against Charlotte.
+Tip-off is 7 p.m.

 Orlando Magic season tickets, partial plans, group and single-game Amway Center suite rental opportunities are on sale now.
-Ticket highlights in the new Amway Center include: 2,500 seats priced $15 or less and 7,000 seats priced $25 or less.
+Ticket highlights include: 2,500 seats priced $20 or less, 8,000 seats priced $40 or less and 9,000 seats priced $50 or under.
 Single-game tickets will go on sale in October.
 A limited number of season tickets are available through the Orlando Magic Box Office by calling 407-89-MAGIC or visiting orlandomagic.com.
+Fans will receive refunds, with interest, in the event games are missed because of the NBA work stoppage.

-Orlando opens training camp on September 28 at the Amway Center.
-The Magic’s complete schedule is available through their official website: orlandomagic.com.
+Orlando opens training camp on October 4 at Amway Center.
+The Magic’s complete regular season schedule is available through their official website: orlandomagic.com.
 The entire NBA schedule can be found on the league’s official website: NBA.com.

 The Magic’s local broadcast schedule will be released at a later date.